NRC Great Lakes Hosts Change of Command, Retirement

-230506-N-RF885-0128 GREAT LAKES, Ill.
-(May 6, 2023) Outgoing Commanding Officer, Navy Reserve Center (NRC) Great Lakes, Capt.
-Paul T. Annexstad, addresses his relief, Cmdr.
-Christopher Labissiere, during a combined change of command and retirement ceremony held at NRC Great Lakes, May 6, 2023.
+230506-N-RF885-146 GREAT LAKES, Ill.
+(May 6, 2023) Capt.
+Christopher Labissiere’s wife, Bridgette, places a command pin on him during a combined change of command and retirement ceremony held at Navy Reserve Center (NRC) Great Lakes, May 6, 2023.
+Labissiere assumed command of NRC Great Lakes from Capt.
+Paul T. Annexstad during the event.
 NRC Great Lakes’ staff of 53 full time Sailors is responsible for the deployment readiness of 44 units with a total 920 Reserve Sailors who support worldwide operational requirements for the Navy and Marine Corps team, and joint Forces around the globe.
 (U.S. Navy Photo by Mass Communication Specialist 1st Class Natalia Murillo)

 |Date Taken: